panteLx/ftp-bundle/readme.md

-# FTP Purge
+# FTP Purge + FTP Server + Home Gallery Server

 This is a simple script to purge files from an FTP server and send a notification to a Discord webhook.
 It also checks the heath status of the FTP server.
+It hosts the FTP server and the Home Gallery aswell.

 ## Requirements